nagyabi/forking_randao_manipulation/README.md

 This is the official repository for the paper [Forking the RANDAO: Manipulating Ethereum’s Distributed Randomness Beacon](https://eprint.iacr.org/2025/037.pdf).
-It includes theoretical evaluations of forking RANDAO manipulations and tools for searching anomalies on Ethereum mainnet.
+It includes theoretical evaluations of forking RANDAO manipulations and tools for identifying anomalies on Ethereum mainnet.

 1. Collecting beaconchain information from the internet (https://etherscan.io/, https://beaconscan.com/, https://beaconcha.in/)
 2. Processing collected data looking for potential anomalies (RANDAO manipulations).
 3. Evaluating effects forking attacks (theoretical calculations) with applied heuristics.
 Providing model which outputs ``best`` actions for the adversary (simulating and testing purposes).
 We do not advise you on using this model for financial gains.

+🚨 Already collected data available until 2025.05.02!
+If you're only interested in analyzing potential manipulation events, you can skip the data collection phase entirely.
+Download the full datasets in CSV format from [Google Drive](https://drive.google.com/drive/folders/1uuYVHHhBIOjuCm3qIGdx4rmWUBbL8FeP?usp=sharing), pre-processed and ready to explore.
+Further release notes in the shared folder.

+Note that these CSV files are not compatible with the internal data processing tools in this repo, which use JSON and pickle formats.
+They're designed to be lightweight and easy to parse so you can analyze the data however you like.

+If the data or tools in this repo help your work, consider starring the project ⭐ to support future research.

+Good hunting. 🎯

 **Environment**